Mental Illness Among Adolescent Refugees in the United States

 Instead of educating refugees directly about mental health, some programs seek to provide resources to those who already provide general mental health care in order to help them adapt to refugee needs.
 One of the concerns with treating mental illness in younger refugees is knowing how to bridge the gap between US culture and the culture of their homelands.
 An increase in understanding of cultural differences among refugees by health care providers can improve the quality and effect of the mental health care the refugees receive.

-Several organizations and agencies provide information about mental health of refugee youth, including the Refugee Health Technical Assistance Center (RHTAC), the Refugee Trauma and Resilience Center, and the National Child Traumatic Stress Network (NCTSN).
+Several organizations and agencies provide information about the mental health of refugee youth, including the Refugee Health Technical Assistance Center (RHTAC), the Refugee Trauma and Resilience Center, and the National Child Traumatic Stress Network (NCTSN).
 The RHTAC provides an overview of mental health in adolescent refugees, which includes several webinars meant to train professionals on implementation strategies.
 These webinars include topics such as risks and concerns of refugee youth adjustment and suicide among refugees.123 One of the services recommended by RHTAC is the Refugee Services Core Stressor Assessment Tool,124which is used in order to identify stressors related to relocation and past experiences.125

-The National Child Traumatic Stress Network provides information about mental health considerations of refugee adolescents.
-This information includes providers can best with refugees in a medical setting, how trauma might prevent itself in a primary care setting and in families, and how providers can work within an existing service system to support refugee patients.
-Suggested provider considerations include using interpreters and understanding language barriers, respecting roles of caregivers in adolescents’ lives (for example, parents not using children as interpreters), and not assuming any information.
+The National Child Traumatic Stress Network provides information about the mental health considerations of refugee adolescents.
+This information includes how providers can best with refugees in a medical setting, how trauma might prevent itself in a primary care setting and in families, and how providers can work within an existing service system to support refugee patients.
+Suggested provider considerations include using interpreters and understanding language barriers, respecting the roles of caregivers in adolescents’ lives (for example, parents not using children as interpreters), and not assuming any information.
 Additionally, NCTSN mentions how mental illness may be manifested in terms of physical symptoms (such as stomachaches) and how it may be necessary to explain mental health to parents in terms of stress and readjustment.126

 Impact